The-Politico/django-slack-events-router/README.md

 ![](https://a.slack-edge.com/779d2/img/api/signing_secrets_admin_page.png)

-3. Enable [events subscriptions](https://api.slack.com/events-api) in your app and configure the Request URL to hit events-router's `/events/` endpoint.
+3. Enable [events subscriptions](https://api.slack.com/events-api) in your app and configure the Request URL to hit eventsrouter's `/events/` endpoint.
 (Your app will need to be deployed in order to verify the URL with Slack.)

 4. Subscribe to all the workspace events you want to route downstream.